 Harry Miller studied with Chan Master Sheng Yen for over 30 years, and currently leads the Westchester Chan Meditation Group in White Plains, NY.
 He teaches formal beginners and intermediate meditation classes at the Chan Meditation Center (CMC), and gives Dharma lectures at CMC and the Westchester Chan Meditation Group.

 Harry holds a BA in French and English literature from Sarah Lawrence, and an MA in Chinese Literature and an MPhil in Comparative Literature from Columbia University.
-He was editor of the Chan Newsletter for over 10 years, is a frequent contributor to Chan Magazine, and is a board member of the Dharma Drum Retreat Center (DDRC).
+He was editor of the Chan Newsletter for over 10 years, and is a frequent contributor to Chan Magazine.

 David Slaymaker, PhD, began practicing Soto Zen in 1992 and began studying with Chan Master Sheng Yen in 1995.
 He teaches beginners meditation classes and beginner Dharma classes, leads one day retreats, and gives Dharma lectures at the Chan Meditation Center (CMC).